The history of women and credit cards

 1974: The Fair Credit Opportunity Act

 After widespread complaints from women about unfair gender-based lending practices, legislation was introduced and passed into law.
-In 1974, the Fair Credit Opportunity Act made it illegal for any financial institution to discriminate against applicants based on their religion, race, national origin—and gender.
-Lenders were no longer able to ask applicants about their marital status, unless it was in states with “community property” laws on the books.
+In 1974, the Fair Credit Opportunity Act made it illegal for any financial institution to discriminate against applicants based on their religion, race, national origin — and gender.
+Lenders were no longer able to ask applicants about their marital status, except in states with “community property” laws on the books.

 2012: The Credit CARD Act amendment for stay-at-home parents

-Another pivotal law was enacted in 2009: the Credit Card Accountability Responsibility and Disclosure Act (Credit CARD Act), which was passed to protect credit card users against abusive lending practices.
-It reduced fees, and ensured that credit issuers would disclose the costs and penalties associated with charging.
+A pivotal credit-related law was enacted in 2009: the Credit Card Accountability Responsibility and Disclosure Act (Credit CARD Act).
+This law helped protect credit card users against abusive lending practices by reducing fees and ensuring that credit issuers would disclose the costs and penalties associated with charging.
 The law was powerful, but something was missing.

 2020: First female CEO of a major bank

-The latest great moment for women and credit cards could barely be more recent.
-It came in the form of leadership.
+The latest step forward for women and credit cards occurred just this decade, and it came in the form of leadership.

-Citigroup, one of the biggest credit card issuers in the world, made history when CEO Michael Corbat retired from his position.
-Jane Fraser, then the company’s retail banking chief, became the first female CEO of a major U.S. bank in 2020.
+Citigroup, one of the biggest credit card issuers in the world, made history when CEO Michael Corbat retired from his position in 2020.
+Jane Fraser, the company’s retail banking chief at the time, became the first female CEO of a major U.S. bank, officially stepping into the role in March 2021.

 Today: More women take the credit lead